History of Wing Tsun (Wing Chun)

 At its root, it is simple:

 - Attack using the most direct method.

-It is great in that it is simple to take the first steps and useful material is gained immediately.
+It is simple to take the first steps and useful material is gained immediately.
 However, like chess, though its moves are simple, there are progressive layers of refinement.